Carmine Infantino: Later career

 Infantino later drew for a number of titles for Warren Publishing and Marvel, including the latter's Star Wars, Spider-Woman, and Nova.
 His brief collaboration with Jim Shooter saw the introduction of Paladin in Daredevil #150 (Jan.
 1978).
 During Infantino's tenure on the Star Wars series, it was one of the industry's top selling titles.
 In 1981, he returned to DC Comics and co-created a revival of the "Dial H for Hero" feature with writer Marv Wolfman in a special insert in Legion of Super-Heroes #272 (February 1981).
 He and writer Cary Bates crafted a Batman backup story for Detective Comics #500 (March 1981).
 Infantino returned to The Flash title with issue #296 (April 1981) and drew the series until its cancellation with issue #350 (October 1985).
 He drew The Flash #300 (Aug.
-1981), which was in the Dollar Comics format, and was one of the artists on the double-sized Justice League of America #200 (March 1982), his chapter featuring both the Flash and the Elongated Man, characters he had co-created.
+1981), which was in the Dollar Comics format, and was one of the artists on the double-sized Justice League of America #200 (March 1982), his chapter featuring the Flash and Elongated Man, characters he had co-created.

 He was one of the contributors to the DC Challenge limited series in 1986.
 Other projects in the 1980s included penciling The Daring New Adventures of Supergirl, a Red Tornado miniseries, and a comic book tie-in to the television series V. In 1990, he followed Marshall Rogers as artist of the Batman newspaper comic strip and drew the strip until its cancellation the following year.
 During the 1990s Infantino also taught at the School of Visual Arts before retiring.
 Despite his retirement, Infantino made appearances at comic conventions in the early 21st century.

 In 2004, he sued DC for rights to characters he alleged he had created while he was a freelancer for the company.
-These included several Flash characters including Wally West, Iris West, Captain Cold, Captain Boomerang, Mirror Master, and Gorilla Grodd, as well as the Elongated Man and Batgirl.
+These included several Flash characters including Wally West, Iris West, Captain Cold, Captain Boomerang, Mirror Master, and Gorilla Grodd, as well as Elongated Man and Batgirl.
 The lawsuit was dismissed in September of that same year.

 One of his final stories for the company appeared in DC Comics Presents: Batman #1 (Sept.
-2004), a tribute to the then-recently deceased Julius Schwartz.
+2004), a tribute to Julius Schwartz.

 Artist Nick Cardy commented on the popular but apocryphal anecdote, told by Julius Schwartz, about Infantino firing Cardy over not following a cover layout, only to rehire him moments later when Schwartz praised the errant cover art:

 Infantino wrote or contributed to two books about his life and career: The Amazing World of Carmine Infantino (Vanguard Productions, ISBN 1-887591-12-5), and Carmine Infantino: Penciler, Publisher, Provocateur (Tomorrows Publishing, ISBN 1-60549-025-3).